mxer/Parallel/README.md

-Project for the course Parallel Computations for Large - Scale Problems at KTH Royal Institute of Technology
+Homeworks and final project for the course Parallel Computations for Large - Scale Problems at KTH Royal Institute of Technology